Arthur Christopoulos

-Arthur Christopoulos is an Australian Professor of Analytical Pharmacology at Monash University.
-He is the recipient of numerous national and international awards, including the 2013 John J. Abel Award from the American Society for Pharmacology and Experimental Therapeutics and the Rand Medal from the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists, the 2014 IUPHAR Analytical Pharmacology Lecturer, a 2015 Doctor of Laws (Honoris Causa) from the National and Kapodistrian University of Athens, Greece, the 2016 recipient of the Gaddum Memorial Award from the British Pharmacological Society and the 2016 GSK Award for Research Excellence.
-Since 2014, Clarivate Analytics has regularly named him a Highly Cited Researcher in Pharmacology and Toxicology.
-In 2021, Arthur was named a Highly Cited Researcher in both Pharmacology and Toxicology and Biology and Biochemistry categories.
-In 2017 he was elected a Fellow of the Australian Academy of Health and Medical Sciences and in 2018 he was elected as a Councillor of the International Union of Basic and Clinical Pharmacology and a Fellow of the British Pharmacological Society.
-In 2019 he was appointed Dean of Monash University's Faculty of Pharmacy and Pharmaceutical Sciences and in 2021 was appointed as the inaugural Director of Monash University's Neuromedicines Discovery Centre.
+Arthur Christopoulos is an Australian pharmacologist.
+He is a Professor of Analytical Pharmacology at Monash University.
+He was a Councillor of the International Union of Basic and Clinical Pharmacology from 2018 to 2022.
+In 2019, he was appointed Dean of Monash University's Faculty of Pharmacy and Pharmaceutical Sciences and from 2021 to 2023, he served as the inaugural Director of Monash University's Neuromedicines Discovery Centre.
 He was elected a Fellow of the Australian Academy of Science in 2021.

 Early life

 Christopoulos obtained a Bachelor of Pharmacy and his PhD from the Victorian College of Pharmacy, Monash University, and subsequently pursued postdoctoral studies in the Department of Neuroscience Research in Psychiatry, University of Minnesota, prior to returning to Australia to establish his laboratory within the Department of Pharmacology, University of Melbourne.
-In 2006, he moved to Monash University and holds joint appointments in the Faculty of Pharmacy and Pharmaceutical Sciences and Faculty of Medicine, Nursing and Health Sciences.
+In 2006, he moved to Monash University.

 Career

 Arthur Christopoulos’ research focuses on allosteric mechanisms of drug action and signal-pathway biased agonism at G protein-coupled receptors (GPCRs) – the largest class of drug targets - and incorporates molecular pharmacology, computational and mathematical modeling, medicinal chemistry, structural and chemical biology, and animal models of behaviour.
 He has served on the Editorial Board of several scientific journals, including Molecular Pharmacology, the Journal of Pharmacology and Experimental Therapeutics, Pharmacological Reviews, ACS Chemical Neuroscience, the British Journal of Pharmacology and ACS Pharmacology and Translational Sciences.
 Prior to taking up his current position as Dean, Professor Christopoulos held a Senior Principal Research Fellowship of the National Health and Medical Research Council of Australia.

+He is the recipient of numerous national and international awards, including the 2013 John J. Abel Award and the 2024 Goodman and Gilman Award from the American Society for Pharmacology and Experimental Therapeutics, the Rand Medal from the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists, the 2014 IUPHAR Analytical Pharmacology Lecturer, a 2015 Doctor of Laws (Honoris Causa) from the National and Kapodistrian University of Athens, Greece, the 2016 recipient of the Gaddum Memorial Award from the British Pharmacological Society and the 2016 GSK Award for Research Excellence.
+Since 2014, Clarivate Analytics has annually regularly named him a Highly Cited Researcher in Pharmacology and Toxicology.
+In 2021, Arthur was named a Highly Cited Researcher in both Pharmacology and Toxicology and Biology and Biochemistry categories.
+In 2017 he was elected a Fellow of the Australian Academy of Health and Medical Sciences, in 2018 he was elected as a Fellow of the British Pharmacological Society and in 2023 he was elected as a Fellow of the Pharmaceutical Society of Australia.

+In 2022, Prof. Christopoulos was an academic co-founder of the GPCR biotech. startup, Septerna Inc.